DataDog/hiring-engineers/answers.md

 * Bonus Question: What is the Anomaly graph displaying?
 For a not native speaker it is sometimes to understand the meaning of a question.
 Is here now an explanation of what is anomaly detection in general?
 Or what is shown here?
-First: With anomaly detection you try to identify and rate rare event to differ them significantly from the majority of historical data.
+First: With anomaly detection you try to identify and rate rare events to differ them significantly from the majority of historical data.
-Second: Since the
+Second: Since the database is fresh and not used the data generator does not deliver datadog with much data.
+Based on the existing data, it shouldnt show an anomaly since there is not enough data to rate.

+## Monitoring Data
+* Warning threshold of 500
+* Alerting threshold of 800
+* And also ensure that it will notify you if there is No Data for this query over the past 10m.